Aspects of strings without spacetime supersymmetry: String perturbation theory and vacuum amplitudes

 For $\chi=1$, we only have two possible surfaces: the disc $D_2$ and the projective plane $\mathbb{RP}^2$.
 The conformal Killing group of the projective plane is $\text{SO}(3)$, while that of the disc is $\text{PSL}(2,\mathbb{R})$, which is still non-compact.
 To corroborate the limited understanding of these integrals, the na\"if infinite-volume argument described for the sphere would lead us to conclude that all the $0$-pt, $1$-pt, and $2$-pt correlators vanish.
 However, the $0$-pt amplitudes are connected via soft theorems \cite{Shapiro:1975cz, Ademollo:1975pf} to the $1$-pt correlators, which, as will be seen in the following, are known to be non-vanishing from the factorisation of the annulus amplitude.
 Moreover, the one-point functions of bulk fields are interpreted as measurable features of suitable extended objects, D-branes and orientifold planes~\cite{Sagnotti:1987tw,Pradisi:1988xd,Bianchi:1990yu,Bianchi:1991eu, Polchinski:1995mt}.
 In \cite{Eberhardt:2021ynh}, a careful analysis showed how the disc partition function does not vanish, refining the argument provided in \cite{Liu:1987nz}, and reproduces the tension of D-branes of the critical bosonic string in flat Minkowski space.
-Nevertheless, the domain of validity of their analysis remains unclear, as it would imply a vanishing result even for theories on AdS spaces, contrary to the expected physical interpretation.
+Nevertheless, the overall picture remains incomplete: the gauge-fixing procedure of \cite{Eberhardt:2021ynh} should be consistent for both the disc and the sphere partition function.
+In fact, the latter would naively imply a vanishing result even for theories on AdS spaces, contrary to the expected physical interpretation; therefore, the analysis on the sphere is yet to be settled.

 The disc partition function is interpreted as the tree-level on-shell action of additional degrees of freedom living on the D-brane.
 The projective-plane contribution encodes the effect of the presence of orientifold planes.
 These do not add any new degrees of freedom, at least in string perturbation theory, as they can generally have negative tension.
 They indeed appear as the fixed locus of the parity operator on the string worldsheet and therefore are only compatible with unoriented strings.

 For $\chi=0$, we have four possible surfaces: the torus $T^2$, the Klein bottle $\text{KB}$, the annulus $\mathcal{A}$, and the M\"obius strip $\mathcal{M}$.
 These latter three amplitudes have no handles but boundaries and crosscaps, so that they are absent if we restrict our attention to the case of oriented closed surfaces associated with the propagation of closed strings.
 The torus has one modulus and conformal Killing group $\text{U}(1)\times \text{U}(1)$, corresponding to the translations along its fundamental cycles.
 This is the first example with a non-trivial space of Teichm\"uller parameters, on which the mapping class group acts as a $\text{PSL}(2,\mathbb{Z})$ transformation,